Approved by the Energy, Environment, and Water Policy Committee on January 22, 2018

-The American Society of Civil Engineers (ASCE) urges governments at all levels to adopt proactive floodplain management policies that:
+The American Society of Civil Engineers (ASCE) recommends governments at all levels to adopt proactive floodplain management policies that:

 - Hold paramount the public's safety, health, and welfare.

-- Enact land use policies, ordinances and building codes that consider life safety and prevent the development or major redevelopment of communities in unprotected areas below sea level or in high-risk, flood-prone areas.
+- Enact and enforce land use policies, ordinances and building codes that consider life safety and account for increased risk due to development or major redevelopment of communities in floodplains.

-- Develop flood disaster mitigation and relief plans commensurate with remaining risk.
+- Develop flood disaster mitigation and relief plans commensurate with residual risk.

-- Develop and exercise flood disaster preparedness and evacuation plans commensurate with remaining risk.
+- Develop and exercise flood disaster preparedness and evacuation plans commensurate with residual risk.

-- Support creative partnering between federal, state and local governments to adopt floodplain management policies.
+- Support creative partnering between all levels of government to adopt floodplain management policies.

-- Fund the design and implementation of floodplain management policies and flood mitigation projects in a timely manner.
+- Fund the design and implementation of floodplain management policies and flood mitigation projects, both structural and non-structural.